Your Takeaways:

 • Inaccurate information like using an old last name or an old address.

-Receiving a tax extension rejection from the IRS is relatively rare.
-If your extension request is rejected, you’ll receive an e-mail or letter informing you of the issues.
-In most cases, the IRS gives you five days to update the extension request and resubmit.
+If your extension request is rejected, you’ll receive an e-mail or letter from the IRS informing you of the issues.

-The best way to ensure that your extension is approved is by using an e-filing service that helps check your forms for errors before submitting them to the IRS.
+The best way to ensure that your extension is approved is by using an e-filing service that helps check your form for errors before submitting it to the IRS.

 Image of a young woman smiling while making a payment on her phone.

-Do I Need to Pay My Taxes When Filing for an Extension?
+Do I Still Need to Pay My Taxes If I Get an Extension?

 Yes, you are still required to estimate and pay any taxes you owe by the original tax filing deadline.
 Failing to do so may result in penalties and interest charges, even if you file for an extension.
 The extension only pertains to the filing deadline, not the payment deadline.